nasa/cumulus-docs/docs/deployment.md

 The `iam` configuration creates 4 [roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) and an [instance profile](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) used internally by the Cumulus stack.

 The various config fields are described below with a sample `config.yml` at the end.
-All items in `<` `>` brackets are intended to be configured with user-set values:

 ------

-###### iam-deployment-name
+###### iam-deployment-name:

 The name (e.g. dev) of the the 'deployment' - this key tells kes which configuration set (in addition to the default values) to use when creating the cloud formation template[^4]

 ###### prefix:

-This value will prefix CloudFormation-created deployer resources and permissions.
+This value will prefix CloudFormation-created IAM resources and permissions.

 **The cumulus stack name must start with `<prefix>`** [^5]

 ###### stackName:

-The name of this deployer stack in CloudFormation (e.g. <prefix>-deployer).
+The name of this iam stack in CloudFormation (e.g. <prefix>-iam).

 ###### buckets: